saif-bsf/nft-hub/README.md

 - Node.js (version 18 or higher)
 - npm (which comes with Node.js)

+### Mock Data

+All of the data is mocked from data.json file.
+If required to change anything, please refer the /data/data.json file.

 ### Installation

 1. Clone the repository to your local machine: